 A commonly circulated misconception (repeated even by Keppel) purports that Bundy worked at the nearby Queen Anne Hill Safeway grocery store at the same time as the murder and assault.
 However, according to the Multiagency Investigative Report compiled by the FBI, he did not start working there until nearly two years later, on April 12, 1968.
 The Seattle police timeline list Bundy as working at Tacoma City Light in the summer of 1966, preparing to enroll in his first semester at the University of Washington after leaving the University of Puget Sound the previous semester.
-While not explicitly stated, it is a likely conclusion that he was also living at home with his parents in Tacoma.
+He was also still living at home with his parents in Tacoma.
 He was 19 years old at the time.

 According to recently released Seattle police reports, the finger and palm prints left at the scene were checked against Bundy’s in January 1977 and did not match.
 Unfortunately many people, including a news photographer, were allowed into the crime scene and may have left fingerprints, which was common in 1966.
 In early 2018 it was reported that Washington investigators were re-examining evidence from the Trumbull-Wick attack for DNA and if found would attempt to match it to Bundy’s DNA, discovered as evidentiary blood samples seven years earlier in Florida.
 However, since then no new stories have emerged regarding the success of this venture.